-- ☐ View labor & delivery rooms in this Birth Center tour: whrc.ucsf.edu/whrc/birth\center\tour2016.html - Signed up for a Birth Center tour by the second trimester at (415) 353-2667, (415) 514-2670 or womenshealth.ucsf.edu/whrc

-Note the on-site walking tour is elective and not mandatory. - ☐ Signed up for classes with Great Expectations Pregnancy Program (p.
-49) - ☐ Spoke to my employer/HR about disability and family leave benefits (p.
-57)
+- ☐ View labor & delivery rooms in this Birth Center tour: https://womenshealth.ucsf.edu/whrc/welcome-ucsf-birth-center - ☐ Signed up for classes with Great Expectations Pregnancy Program (p.
+33) - □ Spoke to my employer/HR about disability and family leave benefits (p.
+32)

-Complete during your Third Trimester
+Complete During your Third Trimester

-- ☐ Check with provider if you need a PPD test for tuberculosis - Received a Tdap vaccine for whooping cough (loose handout in back cover pocket) - Received the flu vaccine, if indicated by my provider - ☐ Familiarized myself with when and where to come for my delivery (p.
-58) - Reviewed my birth preferences with my provider (p.
-61-62) - ☐ Choosing a Healthcare Provider for your Baby (p.
-67) - ☐ Know to call if I am in labor or leaking water: Birth Center at (415) 353-1787 - ☐ Know to bring two forms of ID to my delivery, one with a photo - Completed the Birth Certificate Worksheet and will bring it to my delivery (p.
-69)
+- Received a Tdap vaccine for whooping cough (loose handout in back cover pocket) - Received the flu vaccine, if indicated by my provider - Familiarized myself with when and where to come for my delivery (p.
+44) - Reviewed my birth preferences with my provider (p.
+49) - ☐ Schedule a postpartum appointment for 6-8 weeks after delivery - ☐ Choosing a Healthcare Provider for your Baby (p.
+51) - ☐ Know to call if I am in labor or leaking water: Birth Center at (415) 353-1787 - ☐ Know to bring two forms of ID to my delivery, one with a photo - Completed the Birth Certificate Worksheet and will bring it to my delivery (p.
+52)